As we skimmed the surface,

 marked only by the dip and pull of paddle.

-The water flowed evenly below the gunwale,
+The water flowed evenly below

 reflecting in rivulets the silhouettes of osprey,